-Professor Robert Bast studies Christian culture in medieval and early modern Europe, with special interests in late-medieval and Reformation Germany.
-He earned his Ph.D. under Prof. Dr. Heiko A. Oberman at the University of Arizona’s Division for Late Medieval and Reformation Studies, and spent two years as a Fulbright Fellow at the University of Tübingen in Germany.
+Robert Bast studies religious culture in medieval and early modern Europe, with special interests in late-medieval and Reformation Germany.
+He earned his Ph.D. in 1993 under Prof. Dr. Heiko A. Oberman in the Division for Late Medieval and Reformation Studies at the University of Arizona, and spent two years as a Fulbright Fellow at the University of Tübingen in Germany.
 He has been a recipient of some of the University of Tennessee’s highest honors, including the Jefferson Prize, the Faculty Academic Outreach Award, and the National Alumni Association Award for Outstanding Teaching.
-In addition to his responsibilities at the University of Tennessee, since 2000 Dr. Bast has been Editor-in-Chief of the prestigious international monograph series Studies in the History of Christian Thought, Brill Academic Publishers.
+A founding member of the Marco Institute for Medieval and Renaissance, he also served as Marco's inaugural director, helping to raise more than $3 million to secure the Institute's endowment.
+Dr. Bast also serves as Editor-in-Chief of the prestigious international monograph series, Studies in the History of Christian Traditions, Brill Academic Publishers.

 Ph.D.
 University of Arizona, 1993